Anti-Depression Drugs and Alzheimer's - A Deadly Fraud

 In January 2005, before June went into an Alzheimer's facility, Lexapro was prescribed for her when she was experiencing hallucinations and related symptoms.
 June was removed from the Lexapro after less then 30 days as her symptoms appeared to be aggravated by the drug.

 June was experiencing crying, sadness and other depression type symptoms in the early months of 2005.
 In June of 2005, June was placed on 50 mgs of Zoloft on the recommendations of the RN who was the Health Care Coordinator ar the Wellstead of Rogers.(an Alzheimer's care facility) This RN assured me that the Zoloft would soon change June's crying and depression like symptoms.
 This was the same person who days earlier had asked me "Why is June Crying?"
 My reply was: "because June has Alzheimer's".
 I had more that I wanted to add to this reply, but did not do so.
-(And this nurse was the Health Care Coordinator for an Alzheimer's care facility!)
+(And this nurse who apparently did not undrstand Alzheimer's was the Health Care Coordinator for an Alzheimer's care facility!)

 After a few months no appreciable improvement noted.
 My email to our children on 10/25/2005 reads: “It was an overall bad day for Mom.
 She cried during most of the noon lunch.
 She also got angry with me for keeping her from pouring her milk over her food.
 She said she was going home.
 She ate only a part of her lunch.
 After lunch she was taken to the toilet and was upset when she came back.
 She cried and sat with her head on my shoulder.”